Media

 Upload size limits

-Because uploads are converted to WebP and resized server-side, the original file size mostly doesn’t matter — large phone photos are fine.
-What limits the upload is the server configuration:
+Images are converted to WebP and resized server-side, so the original file size mostly doesn’t matter — large phone photos are fine.
+Video is stored unchanged, so its file size is exactly what limits the upload.
+Either way, what caps the upload is the server configuration:

 • PHP caps uploads with upload_max_filesize (default 2M) and post_max_size (default 8M).
-The Lamb Docker images raise these to 20M / 25M; on other hosts raise them in php.ini or a conf.d file.
+The Lamb Docker images raise these to 100M / 100M; on other hosts raise them in php.ini or a conf.d file.
+Raise them further still if you plan to share longer or higher-resolution clips.

-If an upload over the limit fails, it fails silently from the editor’s point of view — check the server limits first when a large image won’t upload.
+If an upload over the limit fails, it fails silently from the editor’s point of view — check the server limits first when a large image or video won’t upload.

 WebP conversion relies on PHP’s GD extension being built with WebP support.
 This is the common default, but it isn’t guaranteed on every host.
 WebP support is the only thing the conversion needs — if it’s missing, nothing breaks: Lamb stores each upload in its original format instead, so JPEG and PNG files are saved as-is rather than being converted.
 You simply don’t get the smaller WebP files.